 Diamonds are the oldest thing you will ever touch.
 Nothing else comes close!

-The world’s love of diamonds had its origins in India, where they were first found in the Golconda region along the Krishna riverbed and adjacent streams (the earliest instances of alluvial riverbed mining).
 Some historians estimate that India was trading in diamonds as early as the fourth century BC.
 That output yielded limited quantities for an equally limited market of India’s very wealthy classes.

-It was a little-known fact at that time and through till the 1700s, that the Indian mined supply was depleting, and Indian traders were supplementing their supply via Chinese and Arab middlemen operating from the eastern territories of Asia, supplying diamonds of Borneo * /Sumatra and Myanmar/Thai origins.
+It was a little-known fact at that time and through till the 1700s, that the Indian mined supply was quickly depleting, and Indian traders were supplementing their supply via Chinese and Arab middlemen operating from the eastern territories of Asia, supplying diamonds of Borneo * /Sumatra and Myanmar/Thai origins.
 Large quantities of diamonds were being excavated along the alluvial riverbeds of the western and central Kalimantan province of Borneo.
-These Indian traders were practicing their trade even as traders do now - supplementing supplies from wherever they are available and keeping their sources secret.
+The Indian traders were practicing their trade even as traders do now - supplementing supplies from wherever they are available but keeping their sources secret.

 Diamonds are a symbol of love and life's significant moments

 The name "diamond" stems from the Greek word "adamas", meaning "unbreakable".
 In 1477, Archduke Maximilian of Austria wanted to propose to his love, Mary of Burgundy.
 To ensure she knew how he felt, he commissioned a ring to be made with a diamond - a resilient stone as precious and enduring as his love.
-That day, the diamond engagement ring was born, a symbol of everlasting love.

 Diamonds boast of a rich anecdotal history spanning more than 2000 years, but its journey of the last 800 years has been well documented.
 The fame of Indian diamonds spread far and wide in Europe beginning in the 1300s and this popularity from the European (and Indian) elite continued unabated right though till the 1800s.
 The market was being met by supply originating from India and east Asia but could not keep up with demand until diamonds from Brazil entered the market beginning in the 1700s.
 Brazilian diamonds had a good run for 150 years.
 Up until 1866, when the first mines began producing in South Africa, diamonds remained the purview of only the wealthy nobles and royalty of Europe and parts of Asia who had developed the fondness for diamonds as a measure of wealth and power.